 We find it very common that businesses do little on-page SEO or do too much (keyword stuffing).
-While it's important to include you keyword as many times as necessary, don't go overboard.
+While it’s important to include your keywords as many times as necessary, don’t go overboard.
 Pick a primary keyword for a page and focus on that keyword and content relevant to that word.
 Too many keywords and the search engines have no idea what the page is about, resulting in lost ranking.

 Title Tag & Meta Tags

-These don't have quite the level of importance that once was placed on them, but they are still very important.
+These don’t have quite the level of importance that once was placed on them, but they are still very important.
 After the recent search engine algorithm changes, more weight is actually given to the content of the page and not so much what is here.
 These are like a table of contents for search engines.
-You don't need a web designer to do these for you as most content management systems allow for easily adding and changing them through a simple text editor.
-For example, Wordpress, edit the page you want to change them on and look towards the bottom.
-An example of why the are relevant is this is your calling card when search results are displayed.
+You don’t need a web designer to do these for you as most content management systems allow for easily adding and changing them through a simple text editor.
+For example, WordPress, edit the page you want to change them on and look towards the bottom.
+An example of why they are relevant is because this is your calling card when search results are displayed.

 With these we are just “helping” search engines by telling them what to expect on our site and the structure of it.
 It’s like a subway map that shows the structure of your website and where the pages are.
 To improve SEO for your aviation website quicker, we suggest submitting your sitemap through your Google and Bing Webmaster tools accounts.
 If you update your website regularly, update your sitemap as well.
 We like to suggest at least once a month.

 USE THEM.
 Have you ever been to a website and seen the old 404 Error page?
 This means the page is no longer there.
 Don’t make this mistake.
 If you delete a page or move it, create a 301 redirect telling search engines it has moved and taking users to the new page.
 These permanent 301 redirects retain the SEO status that your old page had.
 Without it, all your hard work put into improving the visibility of that page has to be started over.

 These are just first steps to helping improve the SEO for your aviation company.